kd-s-t/seer/README.md

 - **Buy and Sell**: Direct cryptocurrency trading functionality within the platform
 - **Enhanced News Integration**: Multiple news APIs will be integrated to provide richer data feeds for OpenAI analysis, improving prediction accuracy and market context
 - **Domain Separation**: Separate domains for mainnet and testnet deployments (mainnet.theseery.com and testnet.theseery.com)
+- **Market Expansion**: Will venture into stocks, sports, esports, and other possible betting games

 ---